timsyoon/low-level-io-procedures/README.md

 2. When asked to select your intended workload, select "Desktop development with C++."

-3. Configure the necessary libraries. **Note**: If you are using an older version of Visual Studio (prior to 2019), other versions of the textbook libraries are available from the following website: http://asmirvine.com/
+3. Configure the necessary libraries. **Note:** If you are using an older version of Visual Studio (prior to 2019), other versions of the textbook libraries are available from the following website: http://asmirvine.com/

    1. Download a zip file containing the libraries:\http://asmirvine.com/gettingStartedVS2019/Irvine.zip